restfb/restfb.github.io/_includes/documentation/publishing-photo.md

 See <a target="_blank" href="http://developers.facebook.com/docs/reference/api/photo/" class="label label-primary">Graph API documentation</a>

 Publishing a photo is an example of publishing binary content.
 There are two ways to publish binary content to Facebook.
 The old and deprecated way is with an `InputStream` and the new way with a `ByteArray`.
-Although the InputStream method is deprecated you may use it and we don't intend to remove it in the near future.
+Although the InputStream method is deprecated, you may use it and we don't intend to remove it in the near future.

-You may use some endpoints to publish a photo and it depends on your usecase which one you have to use.
+You may use several endpoints to publish a photo and it depends on your usecase which one you have to use.
 It is important to use the correct access token, because some endpoints have specific permission requirements.

 <div class="rfb-callout warning">
 	<h4>Note regarding publishing multiple photos at once</h4>
-	<div>Publishing multiple photos simple does NOT work.
+	<div>Publishing multiple photos simply does NOT work.
 Directly from the Facebook Graph
 		API documentation:
 		<p>&quot;<em>There is no way to publish more then one photo in the same graph API call.</em>&quot;</p>
-						(see <a href="https://developers.facebook.com/docs/graph-api/reference/user/photos/" target="_blank">here</a> at <em>creating</em> section)
+						(see <a href="https://developers.facebook.com/docs/graph-api/reference/user/photos/" target="_blank">here</a> in the <em>creating</em> section)
 	</div>
 </div>

-The first example shows the `InputStream`.
-In addition to the binary content a message is added in the first case and a description in the second one.
+The first example shows the `InputStream` method.
+In addition to the binary content, a message is added in the first case and a description in the second one.

 {% highlight java %}
 // Publishing an image to a photo album is easy!